marisalim/testing-binders/README.md

 ![](https://i.imgur.com/Mb6dFqi.png)

-binder is building a docker image. then it will push the image:
+binder is building an image. then it will push the image:

 ![](https://i.imgur.com/3WI7uvf.png)